IshanKashyap01/DBMS/Relational Model/Relational Model Keys.md

 ## Super Key

-- Superset of all the keys
+- Set of keys that *uniquely* identifies a tuple
-- It is the collection of all PNC of all attributes
+- It is the superset of *candidate key*

 ## Primary Key